teotm/haxeflixel-setup-guide/Solutions.md

 <define name="LUA_ALLOWED" if="desktop" />
 ```
 line from your Project.xml file.
 This solution can make your coding more difficult, since removing the line, disables scripting with `.lua`.
-## Problem no. 4:
-Does your CMD/IDE while not letting you compile the game something about Visual Studio 2017?
-### Solution:
-If it does, download Visual Studio 2017.
-[Here's the download](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-relnotes).
 ## Problem no. 5:
 Kade Engine just crashes after Caching (loading characters and songs).
 ### Solution: